akansh27/Apache-Web-Server/README.md

 ps -ef |grep httpd
 ```
 * Check permission on your key and certificate files are set correctly, as well as permissions on your test HTML file and its parent directory.
-* Check the logs, main server logs nad SSL logs.
+* Check the logs, main server logs and SSL logs.
 Change LogLevel value in config file to ‘debug’ and test again.
 * If the problem is the SSL connection, a useful tool is s_client, which is a diagnostic tool for troubleshooting TLS/SSL connections.
 ```
 /usr/bin/openssl s_client –connect http://443